madelinefromtableau/TC22-tableau-extension-sfdc-writeback/README.md

 **Tableau Desktop** - We will need Tableau Desktop installed in order to demonstrate the integration.
 This has already been done for you.

 **Salesforce Developer edition Org** – A free trial of Salesforce.
 [Sign up for a Developer Edition Org](https://developer.salesforce.com/signup) or use your own existing developer org.
+Note that the username does not have to be your real email.
+Copy your username down somewhere.
+You will also have to wait to get an email

 **Workshop Files** - Download and unzip the files from this [link](https://tableau.egnyte.com/dl/9KEl5FIRN0/Mini_Hack_Files.zip_).